-This letter was unmistakably written before the destruction of Jerusalem in 70 A.D.
-If Paul did pen this epistle, the date is probably 61- 63 A.D.
+Without a doubt, the author wrote this letter to the Hebrews before the destruction of Jerusalem in AD 70.
+If Paul did pen this epistle, the date is probably between AD 61 and 63.

 1. The Superiority of Jesus to Old Testament Mediators and Leaders (1:1-8:6)